 In some cases, parties in addition to the apartment owner or manager may be sued for injuries caused by negligent security.
 For instance, a security company or other vendor may have been under contract to protect security at a complex and failed to fulfill their obligation, causing you to suffer injuries as a result.

 Our goal at Adamson & Cleveland, LLC, will be to secure maximum compensation for you and your family.
 In doing so, we will identify all parties who should be held liable as well as all available insurance policies that may be sources of compensation.
 We know the important role that compensation can play as you work to overcome the trauma of your injuries and move forward with your life.

-What Damages Can You Seek from a Negligent Apartment Complex Owner or Manager?
+What Damages Can You Seek from a Negligent Apartment Complex Owner or Manager in GA?

 A violent assault can cause lasting trauma and psychological injury to the victim.
 People who suffer injuries at an apartment complex due to a landowner’s negligence may be able to pursue damages such as: